moinwiki/moin/docs/devel/translate.rst

      An important flag is "fuzzy".
 It shows that the msgstr string might not be a correct translation.
 Only the translator can judge if the translation requires further modification, or is acceptable as it is.
-Once satisfied with the translation, he/she then removes this fuzzy attribute.
+Once satisfied with the translation, the translator then removes this fuzzy attribute.

 4. Save the messages.po file and execute::